iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 4 reviews"/>
 </p>

+> Useful to maybe help others<br> :date: __2021-05-01 18:00:34__

+> Ok, but one question was not clear you can scroll down to correct answer<br> :date: __2021-04-30 19:10:19__

+> Update 30/4/2021 Daily reminders not coming through for last 6 days - after receiving 2/day for a week or so!
+Update 27/12/20 Aside from a short term reminder issue in November, the app has been working well, but there's currently a glitch with test reporting so my data has been incomplete since 23rd December.
+Original Review Spring 2021: Good to feel you are making a contribution, however small, by using this.
+Like the daily reminder, & link to the website for more information on the study etc.<br> :date: __2021-04-30 17:28:25__

+> Clear and easy to use<br> :date: __2021-04-30 15:59:02__

+> Good app, would be nice if the y-axis updated on the graphs when changing the time period though - hard to see a ~50 case weekly change on a 0-7000 scale<br> :date: __2021-04-30 12:16:29__

 > Easy to use to give a research data set for the Covid boffins.
 Not sure whether the app gives personal benefits as I have only been using it for a few weeks.
 Some people using it are sent a PCR test.
 If a fourth wave begins it will be useful to know every day how the hot spots develop.<br> :date: __2021-04-29 10:02:41__